• Key supplier to the NHS

 Whatever the sizing issues, the result is the same.
 Over time, this pressure builds up on the sacrum and causes the pelvis to tilt backwards, causing posterior tilt.

-You need a bespoke chair that is made-to-measure or one with adjustable sizing that can be perfectly fitted to the user.
+The solution is a bespoke chair that is made-to-measure, or one with adjustable sizing that can be perfectly fitted to the user.

 We recommend adjustable sizing where possible.
-It means you can adjust the chair as needed when someone makes progress with their posture!
+It means you can adjust the chair as someone’s posture improves, or to interchange between different users.

 The Lento Care Chair has fully adjustable seat sizing